 Today, Adare village boasts a wealth of architectural and scenic beauty.
 The main street of Adare is punctuated with stunning stone buildings, medieval monasteries, ruins and the beautiful village park.

 Close to Limerick City

 Explore 6000 years of ancient civilisation at Lough Gur, which has been a place of continuous habitation since the arrival of the Neolithic people and represents, in microcosm, each of the different ages from the Stone Age to the Post-Medival Period.
 People visit Lough Gur for the beauty and tranquillity and to explore the stories of this magical place.
 In response to this demand, local historian Michael Quinlan established the Lough Gur Guides to allow others access to the wonderful history, folklore and archaeology of the place.

-A wide variety of tours are available, starting at the Lough Gur Heritage Centre from general group tours held from mid-June to mid-August to more personalised tour depending on your own requirements.
+A wide variety of tours are available, starting at the Lough Gur Visitor Centre from general group tours held from mid-June to mid-August to more personalised tour depending on your own requirements.

 Bunratty Castle, Co.
 Clare

 The Castle is the most complete and authentic medieval fortress in Ireland.
 Originally built in 1425, it was restored to its former medieval glory in 1954 and now contains 15th and 16th-century furnishings, tapestries, and works of art which capture the mood of those times.
 Today, the castle stands peacefully in beautiful grounds.
 The houses and cottages of the folk-park spread out at the foot of its massive walls, much in the way that the cottages and crofts of old would have clustered around its base.